 What is ARDS?

-ARDS, or Acute Respiratory Distress Syndrome, is a condition that is characterized by fluid in the alveoli that causes refractory hypoxemia, decreased lung compliance, and severe oxygen insufficiency.
+Acute Respiratory Distress Syndrome (ARDS) is a condition characterized by fluid in the alveoli that results in refractory hypoxemia, decreased lung compliance, and severe oxygen insufficiency.

-There are both direct and indirect causes of ARDS.
-In general, here are the most common causes:
+There are both direct and indirect causes of ARDS, including the following:

 - Lung Injury